quicwg/multipath/draft-ietf-quic-multipath.md

 MAX_CLIENT_PATHS and MAX_SERVER_PATHS frames contain the following field:

 Maximum Path Identifier:
 : A count of the cumulative number of path that can be opened over the lifetime of the connection.
 This value cannot exceed 2^32-1, as it is not possible to encode Path IDs larger than 2^32-1.
 Receipt of a frame that permits opening of a path with Path Identifier larger than this limit MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
 This MUST be an even value for client initiated paths, and an odd value for server initiated path.

-Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a lower path limit than was previously received.
-MAX_PATHS frames that do not increase the path limit MUST be ignored.
+Loss or reordering can cause an endpoint to receive a MAX_CLIENT_PATHS or MAX_SERVER_PATHS frame with a lower path limit than was previously received.
+MAX_CLIENT_PATHS and MAX_SERVER_PATHS frames that do not increase the path limit MUST be ignored.

 An endpoint MUST NOT initiate publish MP_NEW_CONNECTION_ID frames with a path ID higher than the Maximum Paths value advertised in MAX_CLIENT_PATHS for even numbered paths or in MAX_SERVER_PATHS for odd numbers.
 An endpoint MUST terminate the a connection with an error of type MP_PROTOCOL_VIOLATION if a peer published MP_NEW_CONNECTION_ID frames with higher Path Identifiers than was permitted.

 # Error Codes {#error-codes}